ErwinJr2/ErwinJr2/docs/physics.rst

 effective mass :math:`m`, and an eigenstate range specified by the user, :math:`\left[E_\text{min}, E_\text{max}\right]`.
 The outputs are the eigenfunction, :math:`\psi`, and the eigenvalue, :math:`E`.
+The difference from standard form of the mass between spatial derivative is the requirement of Hermiticity for spatial dependent mass.

 We solve the 1D Schrodinger's equation numerically.
 Our method combines the Newton's method that searches for eigenvalues :math:`E`